eventmachine/eventmachine/README.md

 ## Prerequisite for the gem ##

-To be installed, eventmachine requires a C/C++ compiler, Ruby development headers, and (optional but typically desired) OpenSSL library and headers.
+To be installed, eventmachine requires a C/C++ compiler, Ruby development headers, and (optional, but typically desired) OpenSSL library and headers.

-Each system/os will provide this it's own way.
-Some examples follow bellow.
+Each system/OS will provide this it's own way.
+Some examples follow below.
-In any case, `libssl-dev` or its equivalent are optionnal.
+In any case, `libssl-dev` or its equivalent are optional.

 ### Debian/Ubuntu ###